 Below is an evolving list of some “before” and “after” examples of copy that was used for various purposes, from apps, to websites, to print.

-These "befores" usually arrive from internal designers, developers or marketers of companies I have done business with.
+These "befores" usually arrive from internal designers, developers or marketers of companies I have crossed paths with.

-Since nothing is perfect, my suggestions could surely be further optimized and improved, but I hope that they give you some inspiration and insight into my way of thinking.
+Since nothing is perfect, my suggestions could surely be further optimized and improved, but I hope that they give you some inspiration and insight into my way of thinking and what has worked for me in the past.

 Welcome to the DMV Appointment System.
 For faster service, please schedule an appointment before visiting a DMV field office.”